JoseEnsoIII/JoseEnsoIII/README.md

 - 👨‍💻 All of my projects are available at this account.

-- 💬 Ask me about **html, css, js and React**
+- 💬 Ask me about **HTML, CSS, JAVASCRIPT and REACT**

 - 📫 How to reach me?
 Send Gmail@**joseensothethird@gmail.com**

-- 📄 My experiences :Internship @UIP
+- 📄 My experiences: <br>Internship @NPO (NATIONAL PRINTING OFFICE).

-- 📄 My Educational background: Graduate of Computer Engineering @BCP
+- 📄 My Educational background: Graduate of Computer Engineering @Bestlink College of the Philippines
 <p>Visit My Web Resume <a href="https://joseensoiii.github.io/RESUME/">Here:</a></p>

 <h3 align="left">Connect with me:</h3>